On Your Mark, Get Set, Build Boats!

 A Rose Festival tradition dating back to 1973, the Milk Carton Boat Race has included boats of all shapes, sizes and styles.
 There have been boats struggling to stray afloat with just one rider and a boat that easily held eight people.
 You see boats built for speed and showboats that are just on the water for style points.

 Each milk jug will support eight pounds and each half-gallon carton will support four pounds.
 With large teams, that can take a lot of empties.
 Thanks to our friends at Kroger Swan Island Dairy and Darigold, a limited supply of boat “starter kits” helped give teams a head start.
-A limited number of recycled jugs and cartons may still be available to local teams for pick up.
-Send your request to email@example.com.

 The Milk Carton Boat Race is produced by the Royal Rosarians and presented by the Oregon Dairy and Nutrition Council.
 Participants who choose not to keep their boats for future years will be encouraged to dismantle and recycle them at their home.